delabj/ACTmapR/README.md

 ```

 #### Arguments
-text_UTCI_relig_affil takes in a string, and converts it into the religous affiliation.
+text_relig_affil takes in a string, and converts it into the religous affiliation.

 #### Value